KenKundert/nestedtext/doc/alternatives.rst

 .. collapse:: Native data types can lose information.

     It is common to format real numbers so as to convey the meaningful precision of the number.
-For example, 2 or 2. represents a number with one digit of precision, 2.0 represents a number with two digits of precision, 2.00 represents a number with three digits of precision, etc.  This information on the precision of the number is lost when these numbers are converted to the float data type.
+For example, ``2`` or ``2.`` represents a number with one digit of precision, ``2.0`` represents a number with two digits of precision, ``2.00`` represents a number with three digits of precision, etc.
+    This information on the precision of the number is lost when these numbers are converted to the float data type.

-    This same issue also causes problem when representing version numbers.
-The number 3.10 is used to represent version three point ten, but when converted to a float becomes version three point one.
+    This same issue also causes problems when representing version numbers.
+The number ``3.10`` is used to represent version three point ten, but when converted to a float becomes version three point one.

+    There are also cases where multiple formats map to the same underlying data type.
+For example, integers may be given in binary, octal, decimal, or hexadecimal formats.
+YAML provides almost a dozen different ways to specify strings.
+This causes problems when round-tripping, which is where you read a file, perhaps process it, and then write it back out.
+Since the data is converted to an internal data type, the original formatting is lost, meaning that the program that writes out the data cannot know how it was originally specified.
+Integers are generally written out as decimal number regardless of how they were specified.
+In YAML, the writer checks to see if a string contains a newline and if so simply chooses one of the 9 possible multiline string formats arbitrarily.
+This is why in the round-trip :ref:`YAML example <vs_yaml>` given above the Python script ends up being interleaved with blank lines.

 |
 | Using *NestedText* also makes life easier for your end-users: